-Before your program is approved for a series you will need to produce a pilot episode.
+We loved your pitch but before your program is approved for a series you will need to produce a pilot episode.
 This should be as close to the quality of your intended series as possible.
-You will need to consider:
+It is now time to put your plan into action by finalising the following:

 - Set design and construction